Potential Documentary Film

 Yes.
 There is no limit on the number of teams applying from one country.
 The Nuremberg Moot Court will register up to 150 teams for the written phase and up to 40 teams for the oral rounds.

-Please note that the selection is however based on the quality of the motivation, but also geographical balance.
+Please note that the selection is based both on the quality of the motivation and on geographical balance.
 For the participation in the oral rounds, the selection is based on the quality of the written memoranda, as well as geographical balance (to ensure fair geographical balance during the oral rounds, we select a maximum of three teams per country).

 Team Coach